Mariners vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- Bookmakers have yet to post a spread in any of the Mariners' past 10 games.
+- Oddsmakers have not set a spread for any of the Mariners' last 10 games.

 Mariners Betting Records & Stats

-- This season, Seattle has won eight of its 16 games, or 50%, when it's the underdog by at least -105 on the moneyline.

-- The moneyline set for this matchup implies the Mariners have a 51.2% chance of coming away with a victory in the contest.
+- The Mariners have an implied moneyline win probability of 53.5% in this contest.

-- Seattle and its opponents have gone over the total this season in 35 of its 73 opportunities.
+- Seattle has had an over/under set by oddsmakers 74 times, and have combined with opponents to go over the total in 36 of those games (36-36-2).

-- The Mariners have posted a record of 4-9-0 against the spread this season.
+- The Mariners have collected a 4-9-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!